"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Results

-\paragraph{Trust Traps in UX Optimizations (C3).} The \textit{Human-IDE Interaction} results present a sharp contrast driven by user experience design.
-Commercial IDEs show a significant reduction in vulnerability for auto-jumping (V10: $-$37.5\%) but a massive increase for No-Op suggestions (V11: +39.5\%).
-Upon our deep analysis and debugging, we attribute this divergence to the debouncing strategies equipped in commercial IDEs.
-These systems optimize user experience by introducing slight delays or suppressing suggestions to prevent cognitive overload.
-In V10, this interruption acts as a fake safety brake, breaking the rapid navigation flow and forcing users to engage with the code.
-Conversely, in V11, this mechanism backfires: premature termination results in silence (no suggestion) at critical moments.
-Users dangerously interpret this silence as safe completion rather than indiscernible latency, leading to skipped remediation.
-Additionally, sequential overtrust (V12) increased by 16\%, confirming that smoother UX often prioritizes productivity over security vigilance.
+\paragraph{Trust Traps in UX Optimizations (C3).} The \textit{Human-IDE Interaction} results present a sharp contrast driven by user-experience design.
+Commercial IDEs cut the vulnerability rate of auto-jumping (V10: $-$37.5\%) but inflate that of \texttt{No-Op} suggestions (V11: +39.5\%).
+Through close inspection and debugging, we attribute this divergence to the debouncing strategies equipped in commercial IDEs, which introduce small delays or suppress suggestions to prevent cognitive overload.
+In V10, the interruption acts as a pseudo safety brake: it breaks the rapid navigation flow and gives users an opportunity to notice and address security issues overlooked by NES.
+In V11, the same mechanism backfires---premature termination produces silence at critical moments, which users interpret as safe completion rather than transient latency, leading to skipped remediation.
+Sequential overtrust (V12) similarly increases by 16\%, suggesting that smoother UX tends to prioritize productivity over security vigilance.